Mrs. Raleigh G. Bame, Principal

 Teaching has always been my passion, and from a very young age, I knew I wanted to be a teacher.
 I remember setting up the playroom with stuffed animals, giving them school work and reading books to “the class”.
 Throughout my K-12 learning years, I was blessed with amazing teachers and principals, who invested in my learning and personal growth.
 I completed my undergraduate degree at North Carolina State in Middle Grades Education (English and Social Studies).
 After teaching for seven years, and completing my Master’s degree at NCSU along the way, I moved into the role of assistant principal at Green Hope and Sanderson High Schools.
 My time in high school was extremely rewarding, yet I felt something was missing.
 After having two children of my own, I wanted to experience education through the eyes of younger children.
 I transitioned to Mills Park Elementary as an Assistant Principal.
 I joined the staff at Laurel Park Elementary School in the spring of 2016, after serving nine years as an assistant principal.
 I am very proud to be a part of such a loving and supportive school.

 When I am not at school, I enjoy spending time with my family.
-My husband, Rodney, and I have two wonderful children, Barron (9) and Bennett (6).
-Barron is currently a fourth grade student at Laurel Park and Bennett is in first grade.
+My husband, Rodney, and I have two wonderful children, Barron (10) and Bennett (7).
+Barron is currently a fifth grade student at Laurel Park and Bennett is in second grade.
 As both a staff member and parent, I work to utilize both roles to better serve the Laurel Park community.
 I look forward to working with the students, staff, and parent community for years to come!

 In order to get the year off to a great start, please consider adding the following practices into your child’s daily schedule:

 - Send your child to school every day by 9:00 AM.
 Even though school starts officially at 9:15 AM, we like for children to be “ready to learn” by 9:00 AM.